clboetticher/clboetticher.github.io/_pages/projects.md

 * [Report](https://github.com/clboetticher/DeepLearning/blob/master/pdfs/A2_report.pdf)

 ## What's next
-I have two remaining courses in my program - Natural Language Processing (a deep dive into theory) and Modeling for Supervised Learning (looking forward to reconnecting with R).

-This summer, I will be working with a good friend and journalism professor from the University of Houston on Black Lives Matter protest coverage in social media and am also finishing up a long-running Outkast lyric analysis project.
+I have two remaining courses in my program - Modeling for Supervised Learning (looking forward to reconnecting with R) and Natural Language Processing (a deep dive into theory).
+Beyond coursework, I am working with a good friend and journalism professor from the University of Houston on Black Lives Matter protest coverage in social media and am also finishing up a long-running Outkast lyric analysis project.
 More on those soon...